Main Menu

 For purposes of the GDPR, we only collect and process data if we have an appropriate legal basis for doing so, and we describe the applicable legal bases below.
 These legal bases are also consistent with our business and commercial purposes for collecting and using information.

-If you have formally engaged us to provide legal or discovery services to you, our engagement letter forms a contract between you and us, and we will collect and use personal data as necessary to communicate with you about our representation, to perform the work you have hired us to do, and to process any payments made to our Firm.
+If you have formally engaged us to provide legal or discovery services to you, our engagement letter forms a contract between you and us, and we will collect and use personal data as necessary to communicate with you about our representation, to perform the work you have hired us to do, and to process any payments made to our firm.

 We may also process personal data as necessary to comply with a legal obligation to which we are subject, such as producing information required by a court order.